 What is BPH?

 BPH stands for benign prostatic hyperplasia, the medical term for an enlarged prostate.
 It involves prostate tissue response to testosterone and occurs normally in all men.
-All BPH does not require therapy.
+Not all BPH requires therapy.

 How is BPH treated?